gatsbyjs/gatsby/docs/blog/2019-01-29-gatsby-eng-hiring-philosophy/index.md

 Several Inkteam members have experience & an intuitive sense for how to manage open-source communities.

-### Create a scalable platform to run untrusted code.
+### Create a scalable platform to run untrusted code

 When you run other people’s code, they can do lots of interesting things, like [mine Bitcoin](https://twitter.com/amasad/status/1083517163153944576) or try to take down your system.